AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/B-L462E-CELL1-TYPE1SC.md

     - Right-click on the project name and select **Build Project**.
 The build should take less than one minute to complete.
     - After the build is finished, right-click on the project name, select **Run As** and click the **1 STM32 Cortex-M C/C++ Application** option.
         - In the **Lauch Configuration Selection**, choose the **Anjay-freertos-client-B-L462E-CELL1-TYPE1SC** option and click **OK**.
-0. After the build and run are complete, the board is now compiled.
+0. After the build and run are complete, the board is flashed with compiled binary.

 ## Connecting to the LwM2M Server